BolajiAyodeji/bolajiayodeji.com/content/how-to-fix-git-always-asking-for-user-credentials.md

 ---
 Here's how:

-- Update the URL of origin remote like, using SSH instead HTTPS;
+- Update the URL of origin remote using SSH instead of HTTPS;

 ```
 git remote set-url origin git@github.com:username/repo.git